notarobot767/unturned/README.md

 ```

 ### Attach the Interactive Console
 Note: Normally using the docker compose logs command would be sufficient to monitor container standard output (stdout), but this console is interactive.
 Therefore, the stdin_open and tty flags were set true in the [docker-compose.yml](https://github.com/notarobot767/unturned/blob/main/docker-compose.yml) section for the server container.
 The screen utility adds the benefit to be able to pull up the server console from any SSH session.
 The -d flag will forcible detach a screen, and -r will then attach the open screen session on the given terminal window.
 The -d flag is necessary for the first time connecting upon launching the server.
 Subsequently including it in later sessions has no negative effects but could be ran without.
+Type help in the console to see the available commands.

 ```
 sudo docker compose exec unturned_srv screen -dr